felixlinker/diem-requirements/draft-linker-diem-requirements.md

 ## Digital Emblems under International Humanitarian Law

 The Geneva Conventions and their Additional Protocols constitute the core of International Humanitarian Law (IHL) and establish legal rules on the conduct of armed conflict.
-They codify four types of protective emblems for armed conflict, which inform other parties of certain specific protections under IHL, including that they must not be attacked.
+Some assets enjoy certain specific protections under IHL, including that they must not be attacked, and IHL codifies four types of protective emblems for armed conflict, which inform other parties of these certain specific protections.
+Note that assets enjoy there protections irrespective of whether they are marked with the respective emblem.
+The emblem only serves to inform others of these protections.

 - The emblems of the Red Cross, Red Crescent, and Red Crystal are applied to assets of the medical services as well as the assets of certain humanitarian operations.
 - The Blue Shield emblem is applied to cultural property.